 This day is celebrated by thousands of Star Wars enthusiasts, with parties and celebrations around the nation.

-Star Wars fans didn’t first introduce the often quoted phrase on May 4.
-It was 1979, and Britain elected the first female Prime Minister, Margaret Thatcher.
+Star Wars fans didn’t first introduced the often quoted phrase on May 4.
+It was 1979 and Britain elected the first female Prime Minister, Margaret Thatcher.
 On May 4, the day she took office, the Conservative Party placed an advertisement in The London Evening News, which read, “May the Fourth Be with You, Maggie.
 Congratulations.”

 Star Wars creator, George Lucas, was asked during a 2005 interview on a German news TV channel to say the famous sentence “May the Force Be with You.”
 Upon doing so, the interpreter interpreted the sentence into German as Am4 Mai sind wir bei Ihnen (On May 4 we are with you).
 TV Total captured this and aired it on May 18, 2005.

 National Star Wars Day was first organized in Toronto, Ontario, Canada at the Toronto Underground Cinema in 2011.
 Produced by Sean Ward and Alice Quinn, festivities included an Original Trilogy Trivia Game Show, a costume contest and the web’s best tribute films, mash-ups, parodies, and remixes on the big screen.